ADV-xv/ADV-xv/README.md

 - 👋 Hi, I’m @ADV-xv
-- 👀 I’m interested in ethical hacking and seurity and main in robotic prgramming
+- 👀 I’m interested in ethical hacking and security and main in robotic prgramming
 - 🌱 Im currently undergoing on BTECH course from Federal Institute of Science and Technology
 - 💞️ I’m looking to collaborate on hacking so that i can learn
 - 📫 How to reach me on my instagram @lxstinmxsc